The Troubles: Social repercussions

 According to one historian of the conflict, the stress of the Troubles engendered a breakdown in the previously strict sexual morality of Northern Ireland, resulting in a "confused hedonism" in respect of personal life.
 In Derry, illegitimate births and alcoholism increased for women and the divorce rate rose.
 Teenage alcoholism was also a problem, partly as a result of the drinking clubs established in both loyalist and republican areas.
 In many cases, there was little parental supervision of children in some of the poorer districts.
 The Department of Health has looked at a report written in 2007 by Mike Tomlinson of Queen's University, which asserted that the legacy of the Troubles has played a substantial role in the current rate of suicide in Northern Ireland.

 Further social issues arising from the Troubles include antisocial behavior and an aversion towards political participation.
-According to one historian, children raised during the Troubles were found to develop similar antisocial external behaviors as children similarly born in regions of conflict, notably those born and raised during World War II.
+According to one historian, children raised during the Troubles were found to develop similar antisocial external behaviours as children similarly born in regions of conflict, notably those born and raised during World War II.
 Further studies into the impact of violence on the psychological development of children in Northern Ireland also found that those raised during the Troubles were more likely to be averse towards political participation, noting that while older generations still actively associated with their own social and political groups, younger generations became wary of such groups as social and political divisions continued to expand during the thirty years of the Troubles.

 Peace lines, which were built in Northern Ireland during the early years of the Troubles, remain in place.